A Non-Religious Spiritual Practice and Volunteer Community Supporting Boston’s South Shore

 This Week’s Music

-This Week’s Theme – The Beauty of Discipline
+This Week’s Theme – Nature as Part of a Mindfulness Practice

-Come this Sunday…sit a spell…and enjoy being curious about this experience of being human.
+Come this Sunday…sit a spell (and move about!)…and enjoy being curious about this experience of being human.

 This Week’s Reading